AveryWold/BO4-Stats/README.md

-Simple app which pulls Black Ops 4 stats on PSN for users and displays them.
+Simple app which pulls Black Ops 4 stats on PSN for users and displays them, also the ability to compare 2 users.

 Uses redux